• News

 • You lie down on an x-ray table, face down, with a pillow under your stomach.
 If this position causes you pain, you should either sit up or lie on your side curled up.

-• The area of your back where the needle will be inserted is cleaned by the health care provider.
+• The area of your back where the needle will be inserted is cleaned by the healthcare provider.
 To numb the area, a medicine may be used.
 You may be given relaxation medication.

 • A needle is inserted into your back by the doctor.
 To help guide the needle to the correct spot in your lower back, the doctor will most likely use an x-ray machine that produces real-time images.